SMahdiMastoor/ML-Quantum-Transport-in-Disordered-2D-Hexagonal-Materials/README.md

 # ML-Quantum-Transport-in-Disordered-2D-Hexagonal-Materials

 **📖 Abstract:**\
-We introduce scalable machine learning models to accurately predict two key quantum transport properties, the transmission coefficient T(E) and the local density of states (LDOS) in two-dimensional (2D) hexagonal materials with magnetic disorder.
-Using a tight-binding Hamiltonian combined with the Non-Equilibrium Green’s Function (NEGF) formalism, we generate a large dataset of over 400,000 unique configurations across graphene, germanene, silicene, and stanene nanoribbons with varying geometries, impurity concentrations and en- ergy levels.
-A central contribution of this work is the development of a geometry-driven, physically interpretable feature space that enables the models to generalize across material types and device sizes.
-Random Forest regression and classification models are evaluated in terms of accuracy, stability and extrapolation ability.
-Regression consistently outperforms classification in capturing of continuous transport behavior on in-domain data.
-However, extrapolation performance degrades significantly, revealing the limitations of tree-based models in unseen regimes.
-This study highlights both the potential and constraints of scalable ML models for quantum transport prediction and motivates future research into physics-informed or graph-based learning architectures for improved generalization in spintronic and nanoelectronic device design.
+We introduce scalable machine learning models to predict two key electronic properties of disordered two-dimensional hexagonal nanomaterials: the trans- mission coefficient T(E) and the average local density of states (average-LDOS).
+Using a tight-binding Hamiltonian combined with the Non-Equilibrium Green’s Function formalism, the dataset of more than 400,000 unique nanoribbon con- figurations across graphene, germanene, silicene, and stanene with varying ge- ometries, impurity concentrations, and energy levels was generated.
+A central contribution of this work is the development of a geometry-driven and phys- ically interpretable feature space that enables generalization across material classes and system sizes.
+Random Forest regression and classification models are systematically evaluated in terms of accuracy, stability, and extrapolation ability.
+Regression consistently outperforms classification in capturing contin- uous transport behavior on in-domain data, while extrapolation performance degrades, revealing the limitations of tree-based models in unseen regimes.
+This study demonstrates a data-driven and transferable framework for accelerating quantum transport prediction in 2D nanostructures with disorder, providing new insights into structure–property relationships and guiding future develop- ment of physics-informed learning models for materials science.

 **📄 Conceptual Overview & Methodology**\